MIT-Emerging-Talent/2024-group-07-cdsp/Milestone/milestone_01/problem_statement.md

 # Migration Priority in Post-Conflict Regions: A Comprehensive Analysis

 Migration in post-conflict regions is a complex phenomenon demanding meticulous scrutiny to unravel displacement intricacies.
-This project aims to discern and prioritize migration patterns within post-conflict countries, focusing on both internal and international movements.
+This project aims to discern and prioritize migration patterns within post-conflict countries, focusing on international movements.

 ## Key Issues:
 1. **Economic Challenges:** The aftermath of conflict leaves regions grappling with economic adversities, intricately shaping migration landscapes.